ptomato/talks/jsnation2024/README.md

 ```

 <!--
+Now back to writing code.
 Here is the function that tells whether I can be online.
-We are using Temporal.PlainTime.compare to implement it.
+We are using PlainTime.compare to implement it.

 Here I _am_ taking advantage of the fact that my online hours do not cross midnight... we'd have to be slightly more complicated to support the case where they did.
 -->